kiwi0fruit/ultimate-question/articles/oens_of_algorithms.md

-# Open-ended natural selection of interacting code-data-dual algorithms as a property analogous to Turing completeness
+# Open-ended natural selection of interacting code-data-dual algorithms as a property analogous to Turing completeness (also on Novel stable complexity emegrence)

 <!-- [this time no redundant info] -->